Easy build if you're new to Camille

 12 points in the Ferocity tree, 18 points in Cunning, finishing with Thunderlord's Decree as your keystone - fairly standard for any AD jungler.

-I'm kind of reluctant to take Double Edged Sword on Camille after the Patch 7.1 nerf which reduced her max health (around a 6% reduction by late game), but early damage is so important, to keep up in speed and levels with the enemy jungle and to help your lanes to pull ahead.
+I'm kind of reluctant to take Double Edged Sword , but having an early damage bonus in the jungle is so important, to keep up in levels with the enemy jungle and to be relevant to your laners.
 Double Edged Sword is the only Tier 4 mastery in Ferocity that gives immediate damage to jungle camps.
-Compare that with Bounty Hunter : that mastery doesn't catch up with Double Edged Sword, in damage terms, until after you have killed 3 different enemy champions - and that's hard to achieve early, a good jungler might only get assists in the first 15 minutes of the game.
+Compare that with Bounty Hunter : that mastery doesn't catch up with Double Edged Sword, in damage terms, until after you have killed 3 different enemy champions - and that's hard to achieve early, a jungler might only get assists in early ganks, indeed there are arguments that a good jungler should only get assists.

 Thunderlord's will be triggered when you gank, for example from this combo: E (stun) - auto-attack - Q. It scales up from around 40 damage to around 250 magic damage by the end of the game.
 In the Cunning tree, also take 5 points in Precision , this buffs all your damage (including from Thunderlord's) and works well paired with other Lethality, from runes and items, to make your damage hit very hard.